The Academy Readies for New Year with New Precautions

 Over the summer, the Academy has invested heavily to ensure that proper safety precautions are in place for students and faculty.
 New safety modifications include daily health screenings with the FeverFree App, elimination of homeroom and locker usage, and plexiglass in classrooms and high traffic offices.
 The Academy has also made a substantial investment in Bipolar Ionization, which is an air purification system installed in every HVAC unit that deactivates harmful substances like bacteria, mold, allergens, and viruses.

-To prepare for a possible return to virtual learning and to accommodate those who are at home, CBA purchased Swivl devices to allow for live streaming and recording of classroom instruction.
+To prepare for times of virtual learning and to accommodate those who are at home, CBA purchased Swivl devices to allow for live streaming and recording of classroom instruction.

 CBA has signage posted to remind students and faculty to always wear a mask, wash or sanitize hands frequently, and maintain social distance.
 Hand sanitizing stations have been placed throughout the school and in classrooms.